SeatizenDOI/the-point-is-the-mask/README.md

 ln -sf /usr/lib/x86_64-linux-gnu/libstdc++.so.6 /home/bioeos/miniconda3/envs/segmentation_env/lib/libstdc++.so
 ln -sf /usr/lib/x86_64-linux-gnu/libstdc++.so.6 /home/bioeos/miniconda3/envs/segmentation_env/lib/libstdc++.so.6
 ```

+## How to use it.

+To reproduce **the point is the mask**, you just need to launch the training part.
+All the configuration are already setup.

+### Training.

+You can update the configuration with the `config.json` file.

+To launch the script, `python train.py`

+### Inference.

+Launch `python inference.py -h`

 # Optionnal information - use to generate tiles and serve with tms-server.